morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 ## Mediatek MT7921AU and MT7922A (in-kernel driver is mt7921u) (WiFi 6E)

-Adapters based on the mt7921au chipset are now becoming available for purchase.
+Adapters based on the mt7921au chipset have been available since July of 2022.

 [1] USB support added with the mt7921u driver in kernel 5.18.
-Internal cards supported by the mt7921e driver which has been in the kernel since 5.12.
+Internal cards are supported by the mt7921e driver which has been in the kernel since 5.12.

 [2] AP mode support added to the mt7921u driver in kernel 5.19.
 Firmware update is required also.